-This grant is available for students who have their FAFSA form received at the processing center on or before July 1, who demonstrate a significant amount of financial need, are residents of Iowa, and are enrolled for at least three credit hours in a vocational program.
-Award amounts usually range up to \$600 per academic year.
+This grant is available for students who have their FAFSA form at the processing center on or before July 1, meet eligibility criteria, and are enrolled for at least three credit hours in a vocational program.
+Award amounts usually range up to \$1,200 per academic year.